CSolution Project Format

 This connections: node of a board layer describes the available interfaces.
 The WiFi interface requires a CMSIS-RTOS2 function.

-connections: # describes functionality of a board layer
+connections: # describes the functionality of a board layer

 - connect: WiFi interface